umamaheshmadala/sync_warp/docs/stories/STORY_9.1.6_Profiles_Extension.md

 COMMENT ON COLUMN profiles.friend_count IS 'Cached count of active friendships';
 COMMENT ON COLUMN profiles.follower_count IS 'Cached count of followers';
 COMMENT ON COLUMN profiles.following_count IS 'Cached count of users being followed';
+COMMENT ON COLUMN profiles.privacy_settings IS 'User privacy preferences for friend features';
 ```

 **MCP Command:**